18 Software Developer Success Stories

 Our non-stop improvement and our strategic choices allowed us to grow from the first year $90K of revenue to today $300K of revenue, with the constant growth of 50% per year.

-Mark Dusseau (from District of Columbia, DC, USA) started Dusseau and Company over 4 years ago.
+Mark Dusseau (from District of Columbia, DC, USA) started Dusseau and Company almost 5 years ago.

 My name is Mark, and I am the founder of Dusseau and Company.
 A boutique product development company that empowers diverse founders.
 We work with clients diverse in thought, culture, identity, and abilities.